6866 Main St., Wilmington, NC 28405

 Clarence is an artist based in Durham, NC, who specializes in cold wax, oil, and acrylic mediums.
 His artistic creations are a result of his deep inspiration from a diverse range of tribal icons and symbols originating from different cultures across the globe.
 Mayo’s artistic vision is notably shaped by the artistic and cultural intricacies of both Africa and Central America.

-Clarence comes to Art in Bloom Gallery through an artist exchange project with the Durham Art Guild.
+Clarence came to Art in Bloom Gallery through an artist exchange project with the Durham Art Guild.

 About the Durham Art Guild